Name: Horace Bates

 Commemorated: Panel 50 to 51, Tyne Cot Memorial, Zonnebeke, West-Vlaanderen, Belgium

 Person(s) placing the cross on behalf of the Arlesey Remembers You Project: James Allan & Family

 Horace was born in Arlesey in 1897.
-Horace had a mother called Hannah, who was aged 54 at the 1911 census.
+Horace had a mother called Hannah, who was aged 54 at the time of the 1911 census.
 He also had a 17 year old sister called Julia and 2 brothers called John (16) and Jacob (?)
 (11).
-Horace also had another sister called Annie Bates but she was not living in the village at the time of the census.
+Horace also had another sister called Annie Bates, but she was not living in the village at the time of the census.
 She was located in Upper Norwood.

-John and Horace were both working as farm labourers before Horace enlisted at the age of 18.
-He enlisted on 4.4.1916.
-His records say that he was only 5foot 2 ¾ inches (which is quite short).
+John and Horace were both working as farm labourers before Horace enlisted in the Army at the age of 18.
+He enlisted on the 4th April 1916.
+His records say that he was only 5 foot 2 ¾ inches (which is quite short).

-He was posted on the 7.4.1916 for the 8th Battalion which is based in the Leicestershire regiment.
-Later in the year he was posted to the 7th Battalion on the 13.11.1916.
+He was posted on the 7th April 1916 in the 8th Battalion of the Leicestershire regiment.
+Later in the year, on the 13th November he was posted to the 7th Battalion.

 Horace was awarded the victory medal for his service.